❄️ Let it #snow, let it snow, let it snow... by Alison Day

 Our first contact was on the stairs.
 I hesitantly extended a forefinger in her direction, accompanied by a hopefull: 'Fingee?'
 This in turn was nervously accepted by a moist, black nose.

-That was three years ago and although Missy will always remain a nervy cat, these days, (after a right royal trampling to check we're still friends), in the evenings, she sits next to me on the red sofa, sprawled out on her special woolly rug—I draw and she sleeps.
+That was three years ago now and although Missy will always remain a nervy cat, these days, after a right royal trampling on my lap, to check we're still friends, in the evenings, she snuggles up next to me on the red sofa, sprawled out on her special woolly rug—I draw and she sleeps.